Easter is yet another holiday where being vegan is a piece of cake (or a jagged piece of chocolate egg).

 HOT CROSS BUNS

 If you’re based in the UK, Australia, or New Zealand, you probably can’t imagine an Easter without hot cross buns.
 And you don’t have to!
-Keep an eye out for accidentally vegan hot cross buns in your local supermarkets (especially own brand buns).
-In the UK, the ‘4 Belgian Chocolate Hot Cross Buns’ pack at Iceland the ‘Tescos Hot Cross Buns 4 Pack’ at Tesco are accidentally vegan.
-You can even make your own vegan hot cross buns with Veganuary’s recipe!
+Keep an eye out for accidentally vegan hot cross buns in your local supermarkets (especially own-brand buns).
+Alternatively, you can make your own vegan hot cross buns with Veganuary’s recipe!

 Credit: by CHLOE.